isc-projects/kea/doc/sphinx/arm/hooks.rst

 Alternatively, this library may be used as a template or an example for the user's own custom logging hook.
 The logging is done as a set of hooks to allow it to be customized to any particular need.
-Modifying a hooks library is easier and safer than updating the core code.
+Modifying a hook library is easier and safer than updating the core code.
 In addition by using the hooks features, those users who do not need to log this information can leave it out and avoid any performance penalties.